 The festival has expanded over the years, and now has exhibits in over a dozen different spots.

 The more time you have, the more you can check out obviously, but if you only have one or two nights to see the lights, here’s where we recommend going for the best Vivid Sydney photography locations.

 The main hub of activity for the Vivid Festival in Sydney happens at Circular Quay.

-Here you’ll find a whole range of different exhibits, from small art installations right up to the famous sails of the Opera House coming alive.
+Here you’ll find a whole range of different exhibits, from small art installations right up to the famous sails of the Sydney Opera House coming alive.

 You could easily spend an entire night just taking photos of Vivid right here in Circular Quay, and once you have the ‘classic’ shots, definitely try the interactive exhibits.